Shift3/standards-and-practices/best-practices/database/README.md

 At Bitwise Industries, we generally use T-SQL and NoSQL databases in our projects.
 More information can be found [here](https://www.altexsoft.com/blog/business/comparing-database-management-systems-mysql-postgresql-mssql-server-mongodb-elasticsearch-and-others/).

-If you and your team is starting a new project or deciding on a database to use, contact architect@bitwiseindustries.com.
+If you and your team are starting a new project or deciding on a database to use, contact architect@bitwiseindustries.com.

 ## MongoDB